grem11n/terraform-aws-vpc-peering/README.md

 [About me](https://grem1.in)

 ## License

-Apache 2 Licensed.
-See [LICENSE](https://github.com/grem11n/terraform-aws-vpc-peering/blob/master/LICENSE.md) for full details.
+Apache 2 License is applied.
+See [LICENSE](https://github.com/grem11n/terraform-aws-vpc-peering/blob/master/LICENSE) for full details.